MaxPleaner/animation-loader/README.md

 ### Other notes

-The `webm_overlay_assets` folder will grow in size as the project gets used for longer.
-Since everything in there can be dynamically generated, it should be occasionally cleared out and also added to `.gitignore`.
+The `.animation-loader` folder is where the modified assets are stored.
+It is automatically created.
+It is cleared out every time the server starts.
+Perhaps in the future it will implement caching that persists across restarts.
+It can be added to `.gitignore` since everything in there is dynamically generated.

 Phaser has a way to scale videos, so resizing them in a preprocessor is not necessarily needed.
 However it can improve the performance.
 Also, scaling in